INTRODUCTION

 few rotational cycles ago, did not bend gravity so much.
 So what

 was causing this?
+Without realizing

 it, Traveda was rolling around in that characteristic wavy route that indicated